 "Song of the Angels" by William Adolphe Bouguereau‘After Christmas’ by Damian Robin The Society January 6, 2017 Culture, Holidays, Poetry 2 Comments We may hear some Bible phrase and laugh. __That book has no monopoly on ‘goods’.
 Some words clang, we tip its old tin bath __and out rolls “Baby Jesus” with the suds.
 Like cliqué’d, much-repeated, ringtone rings __whose lyricisms lessen with their use, these old-time, evangelic heraldings __are squeezed of meaning in the modern noose.
 Yet clumps of Testament have been proved fact. __We know that tortured Jewish Christ did live.
 Despite becoming wounded, mocked, and cracked, __he had profound and sound advice to give.
 Recited words can be debased though true.
 Some quoted ones sound hollow — dulled, not new; __or bloated out in passioned fever pitch.
 Others, simply said, are pure right through. __It’s up to us to fathom which is which.
 Damian Robin lives in England where he works for an international newspaper and lives with his wife and three children.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses sathyanarayana January 7, 2017 LORD JESUS CHRIEST 1.
 A newest era dawned whence born was Jesus Chriest!
 As shivered gloomy sins oh virtue-flowers bloomed!
 On showering nectrous winter dew; the earth did feast and humans felt a curious thrust of Godly boom.
 2. Whence sing his songs, whence praise his name, hallelujah, hallelujah, veins throb with sacred joy, nerves twang like Veena strings and oh mind swings in silent mirth!
 Hallelujah, hallelujah!
 O’ Chriest, thinking of thee, love flights on golden wings!!
 3. That holy man in pallid robes from Nazareth became a thorn in sinners flesh!
 They condemned him to death through Pharaoh’s nails and crucified oh.
 But ruth is Godhead’s other name and love his brimming whim!
 4. On lips that told that king isn’t God…a nail; two stabbing nails on palms that mopped the tears of suffering churls; on feet that blessed the frail plebians; piercing painful nails, a pair; on haloed head, that made the asterisks pale, one brutal, burly nail…oh nails, that dared into his body fragile!
 Nail, oh nails, those wicked nails, became his mortal gear, and gore that oozed from wounds anointed him as Lord of Lord of world and Savior of those abused and bruised in savage realms and heard were angels’ mourns from sky in choirs!
 Exploded a billion gayots in me oh watching that and choked was throat!
 Reply Rebekah January 8, 2017 “Others, simply said, are pure right through.”
 I’ve read this multiple times now and keep coming back to that line.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.